ruthersmith/web335/README.md

 # web335
-Welcome To Yourself developement hub
+Welcome to your developement hub
 Here you can keep track of your goals and your habit, and also keep a journal filled with your daily tasks and notes. you can write about who you want to be and write a plan on how you want to get there you can link to outside blog and resources that you find helpful and follow up on those resources.